 The financial report is a general purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards and other authoritative pronouncements of the Australian Accounting Standards Board.
-The financial report has also been prepared on a historical cost basis except for the investments held for trading and derivative financial instruments, which have been measured at fair value.
+The financial report has also been prepared on a historical cost basis except for the investments held for trading which have been measured at fair value.